 There are several different ways you can tear your meniscus.
 For most sports-related injuries, the damage occurs when you squat or twist the knee.
 Any kind of knee impact may also result in a meniscus tear.
 A very common situation causing meniscus tear is when you pivot while running.
 If you get tackled at the same time, the chance of damage is even higher.

 Moreover, as you age, your menisci lose their elasticity and thickness.
 This means they can get torn much easier.
 Even just a small misstep or rising out of a chair can cause a meniscus tear in older adults.

 What Are the Symptoms Of Meniscus Tear?

-The symptoms of meniscus tear depend on the severity of the injury and your age.
-For example, after a high velocity sports injury, you might feel a pop and some pain.
+The symptoms of a meniscus tear depend on the severity of the injury and your age.
+For example, after a high-velocity sports injury, you might feel a pop and some pain.
 Still, many athletes keep playing after a meniscus tear if no other damage has been done to the knee.

 For older adults, you might not even remember injuring your knee.
-Plus, a small tear can get gradually worse over time.
+Plus, a small tear can get gradually worse in time.

 In general, there are three different levels of meniscus tear:

 You have pain on one side of the knee.
 Swelling appears and can worsen over time.
 Pressure or knee stiffness is common.
 You might feel sharp pain with certain movements like squatting or twisting.
 Symptoms may disappear after a few weeks but can linger on and off until you get treatment.

-- Severe – Torn pieces of meniscus can get stuck in your knee joint.
+- Severe: Torn pieces of the meniscus can get stuck in your knee joint.
 This may cause your knee to lock or pop.
 You might also feel joint instability, or your knee can even collapse without warning.